-Copperhead Rock is a popular destination for for top roping and rappelling.
+Copperhead Rock is a popular destination for top roping and rappelling.
 There are routes for beginners and routes for more advanced climbers who would like to test their abilities.
 Copperhead Rock is located near the Fall Creek Falls Overlook and can be accessed via the Copperhead Rock Climbing Area.

 At Copperhead Rock there are routes ranging from 5-5 to 5-10 and they range from 25 feet to 60 feet tall.
 There are plenty of strong anchor points for top roping in this area.
 Be sure to not leave gear unattended.
 To get back to the top of the climbing area, look directly at the rock face.
-Turn right and keep the rock face on your left hand side.
+Turn right and keep the rock face on your left-hand side.
 Follow the trail all the way back to the top.
 Please respect wildlife and the wilderness reclamation area.

-- Protection devices, such as pitons, bolts, cables, or any other device that causes permanent damage is not to be used.Exceptions will be made in certain cases, but must be permitted first by the Park Manager.
+- Protection devices, such as pitons, bolts, cables, or any other device that cause permanent damage are not to be used.
 Failure to comply with this rule can result in permission for future climbs to be denied.
-No exceptions will be made for rappelling.

 Tennessee State Parks Climbing Policy

 Fall Creek Falls State Park has two climbing workshops a year.
 One in the spring and the other in the fall.
 Ranger Ray Cutcher instructs climbers in climbing safety, the use of climbing/rappelling gear and gives instruction on climbing techniques.
-Workshops will be listed on the the Fall Creek Falls event page closoer to the date.
+Workshops will be listed on the Fall Creek Falls event page closer to the date.